On this page

 Bachelor’s Degree in Nursing (Traditional BSN)

 Designed for students who want a four-year degree, traditional BSN programs require completion of approximately 120 credits.
-Schools offer these nursing programs in Charlotte, NC, as both campus-based and hybrid options; all students participate in face-to-face clinicals as part of graduation requirements.
+Schools offer these nursing programs in Charlotte, NC, as both campus-based and hybrid options.
+Regardless of which path students choose, they will participate in face-to-face clinicals as part of the program requirements.

 Examples of Charlotte Nursing Schools with This Program